kfitzgerald/dirty-points/README.md

 1. **Navigation Tabs**, switch between twitch reward mapping and scene cycle views
 2. **Full Stop**, when enabled, no rewards or scene cycling will happen
+   > Note: Toggling OBS studio mode will automatically toggle full-stop mode.
+Use this to quickly pause scene changes and redemptions, even from a stream deck!
 3. **Cycle toggle**, will start/pause the last activated scene cycle group
 4. **Status Icons**, shows the connection status of OBS and Twitch
 5. **Session Dropdown**, import/export settings and sign out of the app